ChaseDelgadillo/481_Assignment-1/README.txt

 Date: 6/20/2017

-Prerequisites: Windows 10, Visual Studios 2015, Bash
+Prerequisites: Windows 10, Visual Studios 2013, MinGW (or other make program)

 Installing:
+	1. Download the .zip folder
-	1. unzip the file into a folder
+	2. Unzip the file into a folder of your choice
-	2. open Windows Command Prompt and type: bash
+	2. Open Windows Command Prompt or PowerShell
-	3. change directory into the folder containing the un-zipped files (ex: cd Desktop/<location of folder>)
+	3. Change directory into the folder containing the un-zipped files (ex: cd Desktop/<location of folder>)
-	4. type in Windows Command Prompt: make
+	4. Type in Windows Command Prompt: make

 Running the tests:
-	1. (optional) locate 'in.txt' text file in the folder to configure initial state and goal state of 8 puzzle board
+	1. (optional) Locate 'in.txt' text file in the folder to configure initial state and goal state of 8 puzzle board

 		in.txt file:
 				4 1 3             <-- initial state